Republic of Uganda

 The Government of Uganda and together with the Upstream Joint Venture Partners are currently undertaking the developments necessary for the commercialization of the petroleum resources discovered in the Country.

 Commercialization has been planned using two Upstream projects namely Tilenga and Kingfisher Projects, the Greenfield Oil Refinery and the East Africa Crude Oil Pipeline (EACOP).
-The Government together with Oil companies has planned to drill over 400 wells during the development phase.
+Government together with Oil companies has planned to drill over 400 wells during the development phase.
 These will include producers, injectors and observation wells.
 To date, a total of 39 development wells have been drilled in both Kingfisher and Tilenga projects.

-In addition, commercialization is planned to include development of a 60,000bbl/ day modular refinery and development of a heated and insulated buried crude oil export pipeline.
+In addition, commercialization is planned to include development of a 60,000bbl/day modular refinery and development of a heated and insulated buried crude oil export pipeline.

-Following comprehensive studies, the Governments of Uganda and the United Republic of Tanzania agreed to the development of the East African Crude Oil Pipeline (EACOP).
+Following comprehensive studies, the Governments of Uganda and United Republic of Tanzania agreed to development of the East African Crude Oil Pipeline (EACOP).
 The export pipeline starts from Hoima district, Uganda and terminates at the Marine Storage Terminal (MST) at the Port of Tanga in the United Republic of Tanzania as indicated in the map below.
 It is from Tanga that the Crude Oil will access the international markets.

 The two countries have since put in place the required legal and commercial framework for the development and operation of the pipeline.
-This includes but is not limited to the Intergovernmental Agreement (IGA) for the development of the East African Crude Oil Pipeline (EACOP), and the Host Government Agreements (HGA) with the Project Developers, Transport and Tariff Agreement.
+This includes but not limited to the Intergovernmental Agreement (IGA) for the development of the East African Crude Oil Pipeline (EACOP), and the Host Government Agreements (HGA) with the Project Developers, Transport and Tariff Agreement.

 Map showing the East Africa Crude Oil Pipeline